bozzbet/trmx/README.md

 - Miner's Startup script, with `wake-lock` on Termux instance, in Termux home directory.

 ## Post-Install Setup
-Once the installation is DONE, update the `config.json` to your own miner's setup.
+Once the installation is DONE, update the `config.json` to your own miner's setting.

 In Termux Terminal, execure the command to login to Ubuntu:
 ```bash
 proot-distro login ubuntu
 ```
-Inside `ubuntu`, the `ccminer` folder is setup in the `home` directory.
+Inside `ubuntu`, the `ccminer` folder is saved in the `home` directory.
 ```bash
 cd ~/ccminer
 nano config.json